XjSv/environment-marker/readme.md

 * **Import/Export** - Export and import ribbon configurations.
 * **Multilingual Support** - Currently supports English, Spanish, German & French.
 * **Reusable Color Swatch** - The last 7 colors used will be available from the color swatch.
+* **RegExp** - When enabled the URL fragment can be used with RegExp instead of searching using indexOf.
 * **Tab Counter** - Displays the number of open tabs.
 Color is green when under 10 tabs and red when above.
 I plan to make this configurable in the future.

 ### Built With